14 Post-earnings announcement drift

 on comp.funda

-and these are listed in the table below.
+and these are listed in Table 14.1.

 comp.funda